EDUCBA Logo

 We need to change the number formatting for column D to be seen in a percentage format.
 Follow the step below to achieve the result.

-Step 4: Select entire column D. Go to Home tab, under which navigate towards Number group.
+Step 4: Select the entire column D. Go to the Home tab and navigate towards the Number group.

 Statistics in Excel 2-4